ReticulatedSpline/strlog/posts/about/post.md

 ![Me climbing a big mountain and looking cool doing it](../posts/2022-04-29/cloud_forest.jpeg)

 Since then, strlog has served as dumping ground for whatever I need to get out of my head.
 Most posts fall under the topics of technology, politics, and media.
-You can send kudos, high paying job offers, and virtual cash money to my gmail below.
+You can send kudos, high paying job offers, and virtual cash money to my email below.

 `ennui (at) strlog (dot) net`